 In order to keep you dry and comfortable a waterproof jacket must be able to repel water moisture from the outside and let moisture vapour escape from the inside.
-Construction differs between brands and intended use, with jackets geared towards rock-climbing and winter sports often featuring a more rugged, abrasion resistant fabric than casual lightweight rain shells.
-The most obvious thing to look for when choosing a waterproof jacket is the layering – these typically fall within three categories: 2-layer, 2.5-layer and 3-layer constructions.
+Construction differs between brands and intended use, with jackets geared towards rock-climbing and winter sports often featuring a more rugged, abrasion-resistant fabric than casual lightweight rain shells.
+The most obvious thing to look for when choosing a waterproof jacket is the layering – these typically fall within three categories: 2-layer, 2.5-layer, and 3-layer constructions.

 A DWR coated face fabric laminated to a micro-porous membrane backer with a separate fabric or mesh liner.
-The DWR coated shell works alongside the membrane backer to prevent water moisture penetrating while the inner liner gives you next-to-skin comfort.
+The DWR coated shell works alongside the membrane backer to prevent water moisture from penetrating while the inner liner gives you next-to-skin comfort.
 The downside is that the liner adds weight and bulk as well as placing another layer for water vapour to pass through before escaping through the membrane.
 Great for everyday rain protection where durability isn’t an issue.

 Click this link to view all of our 2-Layer garments.